Keyword Research is still as important as ever with disregard of the niche you are in.

 After setting an account, go to Google Ads Keywords Planner and follow the directives.
 Enter the required information about your business.
 You don’t, however, need an active campaign to benefit from the keyword planner, but you need to set up one.

 Next, login into Google Adwords accounts and click on the spanner icon in the toolbar at the top of the page.

 In the Keywords Planner, you will see two distinct tools:

 - “Get metrics and forecasts for your keywords.”

-When your Keyword research is SEO centred, these two features can generate tons of potential keywords.
-To be blunt, Google designed this tool exclusively for PPC advertisers.
-So you will find many features in Keyword Planner which will not be useful if you`re using this tool to find keyword for SEO.
+So you will find many features in Keyword Planner which will not be useful if you`re using this tool to find keywords for SEO.

 That said, how do you find, SEO Keywords using each feature built into the Google Keyword Planner?

 2. Choose the Right Tool

 There are two fundamental features in the Keyword Planner—“Find New Keywords” and “Get Metrics for Your Keyword”.